 - In the Warrior Cats series, a forest fire burns through ThunderClan's territory in the fourth book.
 In addition to killing several cats and driving out all the prey, the camp itself was destroyed.
 They have to try and rebuild it with whatever little they have left to work with, and try to get back to a normal lifestyle, before the other Clans take advantage of their vulnerability.

 - The Argo II in The Mark of Athena takes frequent damage through the course of the book, but since they are attacked almost every time they set down they have to do a lot of repairs on the fly, in one case their means of escape does almost as much damage as the attack, meaning Leo has to do some fast work just to keep the ship from flying apart.
 Another time after being attacked by a sea monster Leo got washed overboard so the others, under Annabeth's direction, had to do enough repairs to keep them from sinking.

-- Battle Star Galactica Reimagined had this on more than one occassion, as the Galactica often came under attack by the Cylons.
+- Battle Star Galactica 2003 had this on more than one occasion, as the Galactica often came under attack by the Cylons.
 The miniseries had many of the damage control personnel get Thrown Out the Airlock when the Galactica officers were forced to vent the atmosphere from part of the ship in order to put the fires out before it was too late.

 - Frequently seen in various Star Trek episodes after the ship takes damage.